 Agent Name (if applicable):

-County or Reservation:

-What person or organization that runs a garden do you propose partnering with? (example, your agent, another community partner, a summer school garden program)
+County or ReservationWhat person or organization that runs a garden do you propose partnering with? (example, your agent, another community partner, a summer school garden program)

 Please provide an explanation of how the partnership will meet eligibility guidelines for SNAP-Ed.
 Keep in mind 100% of the produce recipients must be eligible for SNAP. (for example, garden is serving SNAP-eligible individuals at a Title I school’s summer school program, food pantry, low income housing site, etc.)